Vetted Accommodations

 Hostal Playa de Cala Santanyí

-Positioned directly on the sand of Cala Santanyí, this rustic hostal provides incredible shoreline access.
-An absolute favorite for budget hikers and climbers looking to walk straight to the Es Pontàs trails every morning.
+Sitting right on the soft sand of Cala Santanyí, this simple, rustic spot has the best shoreline access you could ask for.
+It's a massive favorite for budget-conscious hikers and climbers who want to roll out of bed and walk straight onto the Es Pontàs trails.

 • Located 1 km / 0.6 miles from Es Pontàs trail